-Sometimes I feature classics, sometimes a riff, and once in a while it's an exotic Tiki.
-There's not really a pattern to the Drinks Of The Week here at Summit Sips, but I do think it's important to understand classic recipes and techniques.
-Over the past year or so, some of the recipes (including a few that don't fall upon a Thursday) required a little more preparation to pull them together.
+Sometimes,we feature classics, sometimes a riff, and once in a while it’s an exotic Tiki.
+There’s not really a pattern to the Drinks Of The Week here at Summit Sips, but we do think it’s important to understand classic recipes and techniques.
+Over the past year or so, some of the recipes (including a few that don’t fall upon a Thursday) required a little more preparation to pull them together.
 Such cases usually involved preparing some homemade ingredient.
-That can mean making a better version of something you can find on shop shelves, or sometimes it's an opportunity to create your own version of an ingredient that's impossible to find anywhere.
-This week, I want to feature a recipe that relies upon a basic infusion for the base spirit.
-It's the Riviera cocktail by Toby Maloney, a popular favorite from The Violet Hour.
+That can mean making a better version of something you can find on shop shelves, or an opportunity to create your own version of an ingredient that’s impossible to find anywhere.
+This week, we want to feature a recipe that relies upon a basic infusion for the base spirit.
+It’s the Riviera cocktail by Toby Maloney, a popular favorite from The Violet Hour.

-I don't see the Riviera on the menu anymore at The Violet Hour in Chicago, nor does it appear to be at the Bradstreet Crafthouse right here in Minneapolis.
-I tried checking The Patterson House in Nashville, another location featuring Toby's inspirations, but I failed to find their menu online.
-So, I decided it's time to enjoy this cocktail at home now that it's getting harder to find someone to make it for you.
+We don’t see the Riviera on the menu anymore at The Violet Hour in Chicago, nor does it appear to be at the Bradstreet Crafthouse right here in Minneapolis.
+We tried checking The Patterson House in Nashville, another location featuring Toby’s inspirations, but failed to find their menu online.
+So, now is the time to enjoy this cocktail at home since it’s getting harder to find someone to make it for you.

-This drink ranks pretty high among my favorites, but as I mentioned, it requires a little planning for you to setup the alcohol infusion.
-Fortunately, this infusion only needs to go overnight.
-The Riviera derives it's delicious flavor from a wonderful combination of pineapple, gin, Campari and Luxardo Maraschino liqueur.
+This drink ranks pretty high among our favorites, but as mentioned, it requires a little planning to setup the alcohol infusion.
+Fortunately, this infusion only needs to go overnight, but you will have to gather some things.
+The Riviera derives its delicious flavor from a wonderful combination of pineapple, gin, Campari and Luxardo Maraschino liqueur.
 You need a fresh pineapple which should be pretty easy to obtain.
-Pineapples don't ripen, so look for one that is gold as opposed to green.
+Pineapples don’t ripen, so look for one that is gold as opposed to green.
 They are often picked before they are ripe because unripe pineapples are less fragile when shipping.
 Select only the golden, ripest ones if you have a choice.
 The bottom should also smell sweet, not fermented.
-If you don't eat it immediately, store it in the refrigerator.
+If you don’t eat it immediately, store it in the refrigerator.

 Pineapple Infused Gin